Rachelcassar/personalwebsite/content/home/experience.md

     description: |2-

         * Impact study on education and deprivation in Scotland
+        * Socioeconomic data
-        * Correlational analyses of school outcomes and SIMD data
+        * Correlational analyses of school outcomes and SIMD (measure for deprivation) on R